Timonwa/using-vue3-touch-events-in-vue3/README.md

 # Using Vue3-Touch-Events in Vue3 ✍️

-This is the code example for my article on [Understanding Vue.js touch events for Android and iOS](https://blog.logrocket.com/author/pelumiakintokun/), written for [LogRocket](https://logrocket.com/).
+This is the code example for my article on [Understanding Vue.js touch events for Android and iOS](https://blog.logrocket.com/understanding-vue-touch-events-android-ios/), written for [LogRocket](https://logrocket.com/).

+Visit my blog, [Timonwa's Notes](https://blog.timonwa.com), for awesome technical content like articles, code snippets, tech goodies, community projects, and more.

 ## Summary
 Touch events are triggered by users on touchscreen devices like mobile phones or tablets.
 This article explains